 Mother Nature's Watchful Eye

-Mother Nature keeps an eye on us as she watches over the eggs in the bird’s nest.
-She asks us to take an active role in protecting our planet.
+Mother Nature keeps an eye on us as she watches over the eggs in the bird’s nest, asking us to take an active role in protecting our planet.
 Earth tones — copper, various shades of brown — dominate the work, with a blue and brown necklace of freshwater pearls and Murano glass setting off the digitally manipulated photograph of a doll's blue eye.
-One-of-a-kind.

 Frame color: Black

 Size (in inches): 12 x 9.75 x 4

 Though many designs appear simple, each work in fact takes several months to create.
 The final version is rarely the one initially envisioned; the laws of gravity force numerous adjustments.
 Execution involves a multitude of skills, some of which are acquired specifically to achieve the desired artistic result.
 In fact, it took several years of experimenting before I even hit upon a technique for creating assemblages.

 The framing process is itself a component of the work, both conceptually and artistically.
 Though the frame is clean and modern in appearance, the framing process is not as simple as it seems.
 The determination whether to create a "room" (as with Born Free) or an intimate atmosphere (as with What Price Silence) is in fact part of the artistic process.